ericmedvet/slides/README.md

 # Slides
-Slides of my talks and lectures
+Slides of my recent talks and lectures.